-You will be given a pair of goggles to wear to protect your eyes from accidental knocks or bumps as they heal.
+You will be given a pair of eye shields to wear for the following four nights to protect your eyes from accidental rubbing during sleep.

 Your eyes will examined before you leave VISTAeyes and then we recommend you head home and have some time to relax.
 You will need to arrange for someone to drive you home.

 You will need someone to drive you home from your ASLA procedure and we recommend you plan to relax for the rest of the day.
 You may wish to have a sleep or simply keep your eyes closed.

 Your vision will fluctuate, especially in the week following your ASLA eye surgery, as the surface cells regenerate.
 During this time the vision may be blurry.
 Once the contact lens is removed after 5 days, the vision will continue to improve for several weeks.
 Most patients are able to return to most visual activities a week after their ASLA eye surgery.

 For the first one to three days following the ASLA procedure, many patients experience some discomfort or grittiness in the eyes.
 Dr Wolfe will provide you medication to assist you through this period.
 You will also be asked to use antibiotic and anti-inflammatory drops and will be given lubricating eye drops to assist with comfort.

 A pair of eye shields will be provided for you to wear for the next 5 nights to protect your eyes from accidental rubbing during your sleep and so you don’t disturb the contact lens.

 You will return to VISTAeyes five days after your procedure and the contact lens will be removed.
 We will typically also re-examine your eyes 1 month and 4 months following your surgery or until you are discharged.

 ASLA eye surgery – recovery time

 - Wear make up?
 1 week (eye make up only), next day (all other make up)